nuxeo-sandbox/nuxeo-statistics/README.md

  - you can easily add a TSDB to store the evolution on the time dimension
  - you can leverage existing tools for graphing

-### Levrage Stream for metrics history retention
+### Leverage Stream for metrics history retention

-While some dashboard can be built using native TSDB and tools like Grafana/Graphite, we also want to allow application to build Application level dashboard without having to bridge the "Ops Dashboard" system with the application layed (Network accessibility, security ...).
+While some dashboards can be built using native TSDB and tools like Grafana/Graphite, we also want to allow projects to build Application level dashboard without having to bridge the "Ops Dashboard" system with the application layer (Network accessibility, security ...).

 The idea is to periodically collect a set of metrics (the statistic metrics but also potentially others) and archive them as a record in a Nuxeo stream.
-This way, the target Nuxeo Stream becomes a history of the metrics snapshots and the underlying Kafka topic retention allows to control for how long we want to keep history.
+This way, the target Nuxeo Stream becomes a history of the metrics snapshots, and the underlying Kafka topic retention allows to control how long we want to keep history.

-### Application level Aggregates and API
+### Application-level Aggregates and API

-Using a Computation we can read the whole history available in Nuxeo Stream, compute an aggregate and store the result in the KVStore.
+Using a Computation, we can read the whole history available in Nuxeo Stream, compute an aggregate and store the result in the KVStore.
-Then using a simple Automation Operation we can retrive the full time-series for all metrics and use this to plot graphs on the client side.
+Using a simple Automation Operation, we can retrieve the full time-series for all metrics and plot graphs on the client-side.

 ### Logical Architecture